fhajji/sodium-wrapper/README.md

 The executables are in the path specified by *buildRoot* in *CMakeSettings.json*.
-The main point to consider is that the executables need both *libsodium.dll* and *wrapsodium.dll* in the same folder.
-You need to copy the *wrapsodium.dll* (of the corresponding build and architecture) into the *tests\Debug* or *tests\Release* folder before running the binaries from there.
+The main point to consider is that the executables need both *libsodium.dll* in the same folder.

 On my system:

 ```
 cd \Users\fhajji\CMakeBuilds\{some-hash}\build\x64-Debug\Debug
 .\sodiumtester.exe
-copy wrapsodium.dll ..\tests\Debug

 cd ..\tests\Debug
 .\test_key.exe
 .\test_nonce.exe